FOREX-Euro hits 7-week high as fears ease over Greece, Spain

 * Shanghai share jump helps to lift risk appetite, hurt yen

-* Euro/Swiss at 11-week high as franc hit by negative deposit rate
+* Euro/Swiss also at 11-week high as franc hit by negative deposit rate

 By Hideyuki Sano

-TOKYO, Dec 5 The euro climbed to a seven-week high against the dollar on Wednesday, boosted by efforts to tackle the debt problems of Greece and Spain, while the dollar came under pressure from expectations of new bond buying by the Federal Reserve.
+TOKYO, Dec 5 The euro climbed to a seven-week high against the dollar on Wednesday, boosted by efforts to tackle the debt problems of Greece and Spain, and as the greenback came under pressure from expectations of more bond buying by the Federal Reserve.

 "Things seem to be improving quite rapidly in Europe.
 Spain is now injecting funds to its banks, which were at the heart of the problems.
 Greece looks on its way to secure funding.
 The crisis appears to be heading for an end for now," said Takako Masai, manager of forex at Shinsei Bank.